morrisgwilliam/code-samples/README.md

-# Project Index
+# Code Samples

-This repository contains multiple working example projects These are excerpts from personal project that have been modified to be simple and generic.
+This repository contains multiple working example projects.
+These are excerpts from personal project that have been modified to be simple and generic.
 Below is a list of all the projects with links to their respective README files:

 ## Projects